 - sharing needles, syringes or other injecting equipment;

-- receiving a blood transfusion (this only happens in countries where the donated blood is not tested for HIV); or
+- receiving a blood transfusion (this can happen in countries where the blood supply is not tested for HIV); or

-- sharing unsterilized body art equipment like tattoo equipment.
+- unsterilized body art equipment like tattoo or piercing equipment.

-You cannot become infected with HIV through casual contact such as sharing food or drinks, insect bites, hugging or kissing.
+You can not get HIV through casual contact, such as sharing food or drinks, insect bites, hugging or kissing.

 What are the symptoms of HIV?

 Symptoms of HIV vary depending on the stage of infection.
-In the first few weeks after infection some people have symptoms of a flu-like illness.
-This includes fever, headache, muscle or joint soreness, swollen glands, sore throat or rash.
+In the first few weeks after infection, some people have flu-like symptoms.
+This may include fever, headache, muscle or joint soreness, swollen glands, sore throat or rash.

-The only way to know that you have HIV is to have an HIV test.
+The only way to know if you have HIV is to have your blood tested.